Skip to main content

 Window Egress Definition

 Egress is defined as the act of coming or going out.
 In the window business, egress codes are laws about the size of operable windows for the purpose of allowing people to escape if there’s a fire in the home.
-These laws are very specific about what each room can and must have in terms of escape methods should an emergency situation occur.
+These laws are very specific about what each room can and must have in terms of escape methods should an emergency occur.

 Schedule your commitment-free consultation today!